bjornekelund/rbnskew/README.md

 The trusted skimmers are listed in the file `ANCHORS`.

-The script `updateweb.bash` is run shortly after UTC midnight every day to update https://sm7iun.se/rbn/analytics.
+The script `updateweb.sh` is run shortly after UTC midnight every day to update https://sm7iun.se/rbn/analytics.
 To embed the text files in the Wordpress page, php snippets are used.

-`updateweb.bash` calls the scripts `makenewref.bash`, `webserver/updatewebdata.bash`,
+`updateweb.sh` calls the scripts `makenewref.sh`, `webserver/updatewebdata.sh`,
-`webserver/updatehistdata.bash`, and `webserver/updateactdata.bash` and finally
+`webserver/updatehistdata.sh`, and `webserver/updateactdata.sh` and finally
-uploads the analysis results to the web server using the script `webserver/upload.bash`.
+uploads the analysis results to the web server using the script `webserver/upload.sh`.
 The upload script is not available in this repository since it contains login information.

 To maximize the number of usable spots, the skew analysis is done in two successive steps.

-After downloading the data from RBN, the script `makenewref.bash` is executed.
+After downloading the data from RBN, the script `makenewref.sh` is executed.
 The purpose of this first step is to determine which skimmers, beyond the reference skimmers, were reliable yesterday.